 - Art Evolution

-- This also applies to the promotional art, which depicted the characters (particularly Bowser and Peach) much closer to their now standard designs (here's a comparison between the manuals for this game and the original), although Mario still has his red overalls/blue shirt design from the first game instead of the blue overalls/red shirt design he would later used in every game since Super Mario Bros.
-3.
+- This also applies to the promotional art, which depicted the characters (particularly Bowser and Peach) much closer to their now standard designs (here's a comparison between the manuals for this game and the original) than they did in the first game.
+However, Mario is still drawn with red overalls and blue shirt, instead of the blue overalls and red shirt ensemble he has from Super Mario Bros.
+3 and onward.